Home » Cookie Recipes » Coffee Cookies

 Instructions

-• Preheat oven to 340Fº/170ºC and line 3 large baking trays with non stick baking paper.
+• Preheat oven to 340Fº/170ºC and line 3 large baking sheets with nonstick parchment paper.

 • Whisk together flour, baking powder and salt.
 Set aside.